marcshepard/learning-neural-nets/README.md

 1. https://en.wikipedia.org/wiki/Backpropagation
 2. https://towardsdatascience.com/lets-code-a-neural-network-in-plain-numpy-ae7e74410795

-Here are the details of the architecture, some of this may be obvious is you already know neural nets, but writing it helps ne understand it better.
+Here are the details of the architecture, some of this may be obvious is you already know neural nets, but writing it helped me understand it better.
 A full understanding of this write-up requires that you understand calculus (at least understanding the concept of a gradient) and matrix multiplication.

 First; let's talk about the type of problems neural nets can solve.
 There are two types:
 * Classification - for given input, predict discreet valued output.
 For example, given an image of a hand-written digit(an nxn grid of color intensitites), which digit (0-9) is it?
 Every time you deposit a check, a neural net figures this out.
 Computer programs could not solve this prior to the invension of neural nets.